DomiKamu/Ohmer/README.md

 [Metriks - Quick Guide **is here!**](doc/Metriks.md) please notice **this Metriks module remains in development**.

 ![Metriks module](doc/images/Metriks.png)

+Since VCV Rack v2.4.0, depending **Use dark panels if available** option (from **View** menu) is enabled or not, the presented model from module browser (and the model added as new module in your rack) may be *Absolute Night* (as default dark panel, when enabled) or *Creamy* (as default light panel).
+When added on your rack, the model doesn't change (even if you change **Use dark panels if available** setting) until you select another one from context menu.

 ------
 ## Polarity Switch